home-assistant/home-assistant.io/source/_integrations/numato.markdown

 ## Device IDs

-This integration uses a device internal ID to identify the device which is _not_ the Linux device path.
-The Linux device path (e.g. /dev/ttyACM0) can change, for example when you disconnect and re-connect the device or if you connect the device to a different USB port.
+This integration uses a internal device ID to identify the device, which is _not_ the Linux device path.
+The Linux device path (e.g., `/dev/ttyACM0`) can change, for example, when you disconnect and re-connect the device or if you connect the device to a different USB port.

-The device internal ID is 0 by default.
+The internal device ID is 0 by default.
 If you have only one device, you should not need to care about changing it.
 If you have multiple devices, their IDs are shown in the console log during startup of Home Assistant.